blind-contours/IsoXshift/README.md

 ## Funding

-The development of this software was supported in part through grants from the
+The development of this software was supported in part through NIH grant P42ES004705 from NIEHS

 ------------------------------------------------------------------------